 7. Postpartum Party

-A postpartum party is similar to a sip-and-see but focuses on the mom instead of the new baby.
+A postpartum party is similar to a sip-and-see, but it focuses on the mom rather than the new baby.
 Once the new mom has had some time to recover, you can plan a get-together with her friends or an activity she misses.
-This party will help her change her scenery and take a break to feel like herself again after the baby arrives.
+This party will help her change her scenery and take a break, so she can feel like herself again after the baby arrives.

 8. Babymoon

 Another great way to celebrate a mom-to-be is by taking her on a babymoon.
 For this type of getaway, the parents-to-be can take some time away to enjoy themselves before the baby arrives.
 This trip could be a weekend in a hotel or something further away.
-It’s all up to what the parents want to do!
+It’s up to the parents!

 It’s no secret that getting enough sleep after the baby arrives will be challenging, and the pregnant mom may already be having difficulty getting rest.
-A sleep-a-thon is a great way to help her rest and relax!
+A dedicated day or weekend of rest can be a wonderful way to help her relax before baby arrives.
 This event could be a day or an entire weekend focused on rest and relaxation.

 10. Meal Train